We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Not much taste

-Brushing with this toothpaste might feel different at first because it doesn't contain synthetic foaming agents like most traditional toothpaste.
-Instead, it's made with 70 percent organic ingredients like coconut oil and stevia.
-The vegan, cruelty-free formula works to leave your mouth, teeth, and gums fresh and clean.
+Brushing with this toothpaste might feel different because it doesn't contain synthetic foaming agents like most traditional toothpaste.
+Instead, it's made with 70% organic ingredients like coconut oil and stevia.
+The vegan, cruelty-free formula leaves your mouth, teeth, and gums fresh and clean.
+Reviewers enjoy the organic formula and the brand's fair-trade and cruelty-free status.

 What We Like